piscab/Traffic-Sign-Classifier/README.md

 The code is stored in a [Jupyter Notebook](http://jupyter.org/) and requires **Python 3.5**.
 Please refer to the [project website](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project) for implementation details.

 ### Preprocessing
-The project pipeline includes functions to transform poor color in high contrast grey images.
+The project pipeline includes functions to transform poor colors in high contrast grey images.
 E.g.:

 * _No passing_
 <img src="traffic-signs-pre-processing/NoPassing.png" width="480" alt="Combined Image" />